Hoping to attend the Québec Winter Carnival in 2020? See below for a full guide on how to make the most of the festivities!

 In 2020, there will be two night parades on February 8 and February 15 from 7-9pm along Grande Allée.

-While I never got to see one of these for myself, I’ve heard from multiple people that these things are larger than life, with tons of cool lit-up floats and a contagious buzz in the air.
-For 2020, they’re reprising the renewed version of the parade which debuted last year, with five scenes featuring different artistic disciplines with moving performances ft. circus/media arts, a rock show and even some pyrotechnics thrown in for good measure.
-Definitely put this event on your list of Carnavale things to do!
+While I didn’t get to see the parade on my first visit in 2014, I got to see it this year and it completely blew my expectations out of the water!
+Long story short, for 2020, they’re reprising the renewed version of the parade which debuted last year, with five scenes featuring different artistic disciplines with moving performances ft. circus/media arts, a rock show and even some pyrotechnics thrown in for good measure.

 7. Get your swimmers on and take a snow bath

-The 2020 date is still to be announced, but one of the must-dos at the Quebec Winter Carnival is the famous Snow Bath.
-That’s right, during one special day during Carnavale, Canada’s boldest and most insane will brave the freezing temperatures to take snow baths in their swimsuits at the annual St-Hubert Snow Bath.
+That’s right, during one special day during Carnaval, Canada’s boldest and most insane will brave the freezing temperatures to take snow baths in their swimsuits at the annual St-Hubert Snow Bath.
 Don’t worry, a mandatory warm-up is included…. and so is an eyeful of many half-naked people, if that sweetens the deal…

 10. Enjoy some impossibly Canadian festivities